 1. Leverage technology:

 Lawyers can accelerate their business development through face-to-face digital interactions.
-Set up Zoom coffee meetings, host online seminars, etc. In addition to using technology tools to better automate marketing and sales efforts, there are plenty of technology tools out there that can help you to continue networking.
+Set up Zoom coffee meetings, host online seminars or webinars, etc. In addition to using technology tools to better automate marketing and sales efforts, there are plenty of technology tools out there that can help you to continue networking.
 Look into which tools will help you build more relationships digitally.

 2. Join industry LinkedIn or Facebook groups: